SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred on February 26 in the United States:
+Here are a few notable events that have occurred in the USA on February 26:

-- **1973**: The beginning of the siege at Wounded Knee, South Dakota, where members of the American Indian Movement occupied the town in protest of government treatment of Native Americans.
+- **1929**: The first sold-out performance of Django Reinhardt and Stéphane Grappelli occurred at the Salle Pleyel in Paris, which was influential in the development of jazz music.

-- **1993**: A bomb was detonated at the World Trade Center in New York City as part of a terrorist attack, leading to significant casualties and widespread panic.
+- **1935**: The first electric refrigerator was introduced to American consumers by the newly formed company, the Kelvinator Company.

-- **2005**: The pinnacle ceremony of
+- **1941**: Nagasaki’s atomic bomb detonated on February
 ### Positive Qoute
 ------
-"Every day is a fresh start! 🌅 Embrace the journey and shine your light! ✨💖"
+"Embrace each day like a canvas🎨, and paint it with joy, creativity, and love! ❤️✨"